A Kerala Backwaters tour is one of the top things to do in South India. So here’s a guide on what to expect and how to organise it.

 It was such a drastic change from the crazy cities we’d previously visited and was the perfect way to unwind.
 For us, this was definitely one of the best things to do in India.

-So sit back, relax and enjoy your Kerala Backwaters tour to the max.
+So, sit back, relax and enjoy your Kerala Backwaters tour to the max.

 Featuring an outdoor pool, a spa and wellness centre and 3 dining options, Kochi Marriott Hotel is located in Edapally, adjacent to.

 The cosy andfeature air-conditioning, flat-screen satellite TV and a minibar.

 The en suite bathroom is equipped with bath or shower, bathrobe and free toiletries.